zerozero/zerozero.github.io/_drafts/The-case-for-MVC-in-when-programming-virtual-worlds.md

 ---
 layout: post
-title: The case for MVC in VR
+title: The case for DI in VR
 category: Code
 ---
 <div class="img_row">